-Thorough cleaning of exterior surface is a must before jazzing it up with new coats of paint.
-Make sure all dirt, dust, mildew and other impurities are well-cleaned and removed properly to prepare the surface for fresh paint to adhere to it.
-Specially take care while cleaning the corners, around the doors & windows, under the cornices or in grooves where dirt & mildew might nestle deep.
+To prepare the surface for fresh paint to adhere to it.
+Especially take care while cleaning the corners, around the doors & windows, under the cornices or in grooves where dirt & mildew might nestle deep.
 First clean the loose dust & cobwebs with duster, brooms or dry cloth, followed by extensive cleaning with water & detergent.
 Pressure washers or steady jets of water are best for cleaning exterior surfaces.

 6. How to prepare the area for exterior painting?

-7. How to select brushes and rollers for exterior painting?
+7. How to select paint brushes and rollers for exterior painting?

-8. How to choose a exterior colour palette?
+8. How to choose an exterior colour palette?

-9. What is the best time for exterior painting of the house?
+9. What is the best time for the exterior painting of the house?

 10. How long does it take for the paint to dry and cure?

 Exterior latex paint generally takes around 3 to 5 days to dry, if conditions are not too humid.
 Once dry, the paint will settle and cure in about 15 to 30 days’ time.
 Oil paint, which is generally used for trims or doors & windows dry in a few hours and is cured within 5 to 7 days.